a-rosillo/Capstone-Project-Linear-Regression-in-Action/README.md

-# Predicting property sale prices in Ames using linea regression
+# Predicting property sale prices in Ames using linear regression
 Linear Regression in Action
 Capstone Project